evocellnet/ptmdb/README.md

 * Requirements:

-Check out the variables.sh file to be sure of the external databases necessary to fill the database.
+Check out the config.sh file to be sure of the external databases necessary to fill the database.

 * Dependencies:

-perl - (DBI)
+	* perl - (DBI)

-R - (RMySQL)
+	* R - (RMySQL)

-This repository can act also as a submodule of other projects intended to use the ptmdb
+This repository can act also as a submodule of other projects intended to use the ptmdb.